*** TVReviewland.com earns commissions on qualifying purchases made through affiliate links ***

 - A lack of local dimming limits the execution of contrast in the Sony X81CH

-- There are no HDMI 2.1 ports, which limits the ability of the TV to render certain games
+- There are no HDMI 2.1 ports, which limits TV’s to accomodate new gen gaming consoles like the PlayStation 5

 - A lack of variable refresh rate also takes away from a user’s gaming experience